MedZaim/infographie/README.md

 - Click the button to compile into `build_exes/` and run.

 Troubleshooting
-- Button doesn’t appear: Ensure the file extension is `.cpp`, it’s placed under `code_graphics/src_graphics/<your_folder>/`, and you clicked “Refresh”.
+- Button doesn’t apparaître: Ensure the file extension is `.cpp`, it’s placed under `code_graphics/src_graphics/<your_folder>/`, and you clicked “Refresh”.
 - “No entry point”: Ensure your file contains a standard `int main()`.
 The launcher can auto-wrap some `main_*` patterns, but `main()` is recommended.
 - “graphics.h not found”: Use the relative includes shown above, or ensure your includes match the folder depth.
 The UI already adds `Graphics/`, `includs/`, and project root to the include paths.
 - Link errors (WinMain@16): The launcher compiles as a console app; confirm you didn’t add `-mwindows` in your code or flags.